-Lessons Learned – Share your pro-tips on the race to help the next runner or yourself on the next time around
+Lessons Learned – Share your pro-tips on the California International Marathon to help the next runner or yourself on the next time around

 I made my move around mile 19, which was a bit early.
-I was feeling good and I started getting ideas of catching the 3:02 group, but after just 3 or 4 miles I was squarely in the I’m-never-doing-this-again camp.
+Since I was feeling good,, I started getting ideas of catching the 3:02 group.
+However, after just 3 or 4 miles I was squarely in the I’m-never-doing-this-again camp.
 I was able to hang on to the finish, but waiting a few more miles would have the same result with a bit less anguish.

 Have a plan for the hills; early in the race it’s easy to get going too fast.
 While I consider myself more of an uphill runner, in this race I found myself passing others on the downhills (and sometimes 15 seconds / mile ahead of pace), and considered the uphills my chance to rest and get my pace back in the target.
 It seems counterintuitive, but it felt natural at the time.